 As a Superintendent for Saskatoon Public Schools, Nicola provides leadership and administration for curriculum, instruction and assessment, Grades 1 to 8.
 Along with being Board Member, she works closely with SPSF regarding the Early Learner Tutor Program and the Summer Reading Camps.

-Saskatoon Public Schools Board of Education Trustee
+Trustee, Saskatoon Public School Board of Education; Continuing Education Consultant, Saskatchewan Polytechnic.

 When I’m not at work I am hopefully biking, walking, connecting with friends, entertaining or volunteering in our community.